harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/common-tunables-for-pod-faults.md

 ---
-title: Common Pod Experiment Tunables
+title: Common Pod Fault Tunables
 ---
-Experiment tunables which are common for all pod-level experiments.
+Fault tunables which are common for all pod-level faults.
 These tunables can be provided at `.spec.experiment[*].spec.components.env` in chaosengine.

 ### Target Specific Pods